-Benefit De escription You pay Not covered Standard Option Not covered: Services we have not approved.
-All charges.
-Note: OPM will base its re treatment plans on the trea appropriateness.
-OPM wil pay or provide one clinica plan in favor of another. tment plan's clinical I generally not order us to Preauthorization To be eligible to receive these benefits you must obtain a treatment plan and follow all of the following network authorization processes: Except in a medical emergency or when a Primary Care Physician has designated another Plan physician to see patients when he or she is unavailable, you must contact your Primary Care Physician for a referral before seeing any other Plan physician or obtaining specialty services.
+Benefit Description You pay Not covered Standard Option Not covered: Services we have not approved.
+All charges. treatment plans on the appropriateness.
+OPM ts review of disputes about treatment plan's clinical will generally not order us to nically appropriate treatment r.
+Preauthorization To be eligible to receive these benefits you must obtain a treatment plan and follow all of the following network authorization processes: Except in a medical emergency or when a Primary Care Physician has designated anoth Plan physician to see patients when they are unavailable, you must contact your Primary Care Physician for a referral before seeing any other Plan physician or obtaining special services.
 Referral to a Plan specialist in your service area is given at the Primary Care Physician's discretion.
-If specialists or consultants are required beyond those participating in the Plan, a Plan medical director must make the approval.
+If specialists or consultants are required beyond those participatin in the Plan, a Plan medical director must make the approval.
 A list of the Plan's mental health/substance abuse providers can be found in the Plan's provider directory for your service area or you may contact the Customer Service Department at 1-800-851-3379 to see which mental health/substance abuse providers participate with the Plan in your service area.
 Limitation We may limit your bene efits if you do not obtain a treatment plan.